AnthonyByansi/MicrosoftFabric-Exploratorium/01-Introduction/introduction.md

 - **Simplicity:** Fabric's user-friendly interface and intuitive tools make it accessible to both citizen data practitioners and professional data experts, enabling everyone to contribute effectively to data projects.

-- **Scalability:** Built on Microsoft's robust cloud infrastructure, Fabric is equipped to handle data projects of any scale, from small exploratory analyses to large-scale enterprise solutions.
+- **Scalability:** Built on Microsoft's robust cloud infrastructure, Fabric is equipped to handle data projects of any scale, from small exploratory analysis to large-scale enterprise solutions.

 ## Getting Started